-- 9.1.
-The scheme actuary's report on the section 179 valuation should be addressed and sent to the trustees.
+- 9.1 The scheme actuary's report on the section 179 valuation should be addressed and sent to the trustees.
 The Pension Protection Fund does not need to be sent a copy of this report.
 The certificate on the Pension Protection Fund website should form part of the scheme actuary's report.
-The results of the section 179 valuation should be included on the next annual scheme return form issued by the Pensions Regulator. - 9.2.
-Regulation 2 of the Valuation Regulations requires the trustees or managers to provide the Board or the Pensions Regulator on the Board's behalf with the valuation within 15 months of the relevant time of the valuation.
-This requirement is satisfied if the results are sent to the Pensions Regulator on a scheme return sent to the Pensions Regulator within 15 months of the relevant time of the valuation.
-If the next opportunity for submitting a scheme return will not be until after 15 months has elapsed since the relevant date, then the results should be sent to the Board electronically, using the section 179 valuation certificate available on the Pension Protection Fund website . - 9.3.
-The latest section 179 valuation results received by close of business on the last working day of each financial year (or such other date as may be determined) which immediately precedes the start of the relevant levy year will be used for the levy calculation in respect of the relevant levy year commencing on 1 April.
+The results of the section 179 valuation should be provided to the Pension Protection Fund via the Pension Regulator's system "Exchange".
+It is possible to update the section 179 valuation pages of Exchange at any time (although see 9.3 below). - 9.2 Regulation 2 of the Valuation Regulations requires the trustees or managers to provide the Board or the Pensions Regulator on the Board's behalf with the valuation within 15 months of the effective date of the valuation. - 9.3 Details of the deadlines by which details of a section 179 valuation must be provided, in order to be taken into account within the pension protection levy calculation for a particular levy year, are available on the Pension Protection Fund website. - 9.4 The Pension Protection Fund currently only requires information on s179 liabilities to be separately identified between pre and post 1997 service.
+In future it may introduce a requirement to separately identify the post 2009 proportion.
+The actuary's report should therefore include sufficient information to enable the trustees to meet this requirement if this is introduced.